flare-foundation/docs/docs/user/automatic-claiming.md

     To find an executor you will need to use the `ClaimSetupManager` contract.
     See the [Contract Addresses](../dev/reference/contracts.md) page to learn how to find the address of this contract.

-    1. In the [Block Explorer](https://flare-explorer.flare.network/), search for the _ClaimSetupManager_ and scroll down to select the **Read Contract** tab.
+    1. In the [Block Explorer](https://flare-explorer.flare.network/), paste the address of the `ClaimSetupManager` contract and scroll down to select the **Read Contract** tab.
     2. To get the available executors' addresses, scroll down to `getRegisteredExecutors` and enter a range of how many addresses to check, for example, `0` in the **_start** field and `10` in the **_end** field.
     3. Click **Query**.
 The Block Explorer returns the addresses and the total number available, so you can know if you've gotten them all.
     4. To get the executor's fee, copy one address at a time and enter it in the executor field for `getExecutorCurrentFeeValue`.
     5. Click **Query**.
     In the future, there will be more criteria to help with making this decision.
-    6. Choose an executor and copy the address.
+    6. Choose an executor and copy its address.

 ## Enabling Automatic Claiming